Public Comment on Value Proposition Changes

 How it works

-When you have solar and are a PG&E bundled customer (not on EBCE service), you pay PG&E a monthly minimum charge and then the rest of your charges and credits are trued-up annually.
-On EBCE service, PG&E continues that process for their part of the bill (transmission, distribution, fees - but not generation), and you have a separate bill page showing your generation credits and debits with EBCE.
+When you have solar and are a PG&E bundled customer (not on Ava service), you pay PG&E a monthly minimum charge and then the rest of your charges and credits are trued-up annually.
+On Ava service, PG&E continues that process for their part of the bill (transmission, distribution, fees - but not generation), and you have a separate bill page showing your generation credits and debits with Ava.

 • Your meter tracks the amount of electricity you use versus the amount of electricity your solar system delivers to the grid.